-8 Easy Vegan Slow-Cooker Recipes That’ll Literally Be Your Saving Grace This Season
+The Meat-Free Slow-Cooker Recipe That’ll Literally Be Your Saving Grace This Winter

 With all the shopping, wrapping, traveling, errand running, hosting, and otherwise preparing for impending celebrations, it can be easy to opt for takeout in lieu of cooking yourself a healthy, homemade meal.
 And while you're not alone in falling victim to the convenience of outsourcing dinner at your go-to restaurant, there's actually a way to prepare something wholesome while managing to simultaneously cross off everything on your to-do list — and it's probably sitting in your cabinet.
 Thanks to a handful of simple, vegan slow-cooker recipes, your crockpot can be a lifesaver this time of year.

 Jessica McDonald is a Southern California-based food stylist and recipe developer as well as a blogger over at The Healthy Mouse, and as the title suggests, she offers a healthful slant on cooking.
 While slow cookers are typically associated with meat-heavy dishes like pulled pork or pot roast, she finds hers handy for meat-free, veggie-filled dishes.
 "I love creating crockpot recipes as a way to use up my produce at the end of the week," McDonald explains.
 "Not only does it eliminate food waste and save money, but there’s endless flavor opportunities.”